PayPal vs Stripe, it's one of the most common comparisons when deciding on what payment processor to use to take payments online.

-What payment processor deserves your business most, PayPal or Stripe?
-The only way to answer this question is to analyze their respective worth in important categories and then make a decision.
+So which one should you use?
+The only way to answer this question is to analyze your respective needs in important categories and then make a decision.
 In this article, we will concentrate on transaction fees because they are the most visible aspect of payment processing to current online business owners as well as those who are just starting a new blog or building an e-commerce site.

 When it comes to online payment companies, PayPal quickly springs to mind for most online business owners, people who are starting a new blog, and casual consumers alike.
 Founded in 1998, San Jose, California-based PayPal operated in 203 markets (countries) and had 152 million registered accounts as of mid-2014, making it a clear market leader in transaction volume.
 It's a flexible payment option, given that it holds twenty-six (26) local currencies.

 San Francisco-based Stripe can be considered an upstart in the payment processing field, but it is arguably PayPal's greatest competitor.
 Founded in 2010 and funded by several heavy hitters like Sequoia Capital and three PayPal co-founders (Peter Thiel, Elon Musk, Max R Levchin) its stated goal is to be “a developer-friendly way to accept payments online and in mobile apps.”
 In a relatively short time, Stripe has become a multi-billion dollar transaction hub for those looking for payment options other than PayPal.